Introduction to PostgreSQL Numeric

 Serial Datatypes

-In Postgres, we have three data types that are available to create the columns that behave in the auto-incrementing fashion for storing values that will automatically be incremented by 1 by default and are unique fields.
-There are three datatypes – smallserial, serial and bigserial datatypes.
-Generally, the serial data type is used for storing autoincremented column values in Postgres that provide the range from 1 to 2147483647.
-When we don’t have to store many values then we can use smallserial datatype that has the range from 1 to 32767.
-If we know that our database will store a lot of rows even more than 2147483647 then we can use bigserial datatype that has a range of 1 to 9223372036854775807.
+In Postgres, we have three data types available to create the columns that behave in the auto-incrementing fashion for storing values that will automatically be incremented by 1 by default and are unique fields.
+There are three datatypes – smallserial, serial, and bigserial datatypes.
+In general, developers use the serial data type in Postgres to store auto-incremented column values that range from 1 to 2147483647.
+When we don’t have to store many values, we can use smallserial datatype ranging from 1 to 32767.
+If we know that our database will store a lot of rows, even more than 2147483647, then we can use a bigserial datatype that has a range of 1 to 9223372036854775807.

 Let us create the table having all these three data typed columns named educba_serial_demo using the following query –